illkle/asom/README.md

 - Schema is a file that defines what properties exist on each record inside.
 For example for book that would be author, title, year, read dates, rating, etc.
 - Then each record(book\movie\whatever) is a separate markdown file.
 Attributes defined in schema are stored in frontmatter. asom provides a UI to view, search and edit those files

-You can probably make make the same setup with obisidian+dataview, but I wanter something with more native UX.
+(yes, you can replicate the same workflow in Obsidian, or use both at the same time)

 ### Current state

-updated: 24 March 2025
+updated: 23 may 2025

-Not ready at all and early WIP
+Close to being MVP feature complete, needs polish, bugfixes and rewriting messy rust part.